tfitz29/SeleniumTester/README.md

-just storing the code for java/selenium/testng mini project
+Just storing the code for java/selenium/testng mini project.
+Throw into eclipse and let it automate guru99 demo website